Special points on intersections of hypersurfaces: Background

+\begin{remark} The type of $X$ is not determined by $X^{\red}$---the same reduced variety can appear as the reduction of schemes of different types. \end{remark}

+As in \cite[Section 2]{GGW2025}, we write $\Mt \coloneqq C_c(\Nb_{\geq 1}, \Nb)$ for the set of sequences of naturals with finite support, understood as a monoid with respect to entrywise addition whose combinatorics reflect the geometric constructions to follow.
+We recall and extend some elementary notions here.

+\begin{remark} We will often suppress the rightmost tail of zeroes: if $\bm = (m_1,m_2,\dots) \in \Mt$ has $m_n$ as its last non-zero entry, we simply write

-\begin{remark} We omit linear forms because they do not complicate the problem of establishing density of $j$-planes, i.e., rather than considering an intersection of type $(m_1,\dots,m_n)$ in $\Pb^N$, we study an intersection of type $(0,m_2,\dots,m_n)$ in $\Pb^{N-m_1}$.
+In this paper, we will frequently consider intersections of the form $(0,m_2,\dots,m_n)$.
+We omit linear forms because they do not complicate the problem of establishing density of $j$-planes, i.e., rather than considering an intersection of type $(m_1,\dots,m_n)$ in $\Pb^N$, one can study an intersection of type $(0,m_2,\dots,m_n)$ in $\Pb^{N-m_1}$.
 We freely use this notion of ``passing to hyperplanes'' throughout the paper. \end{remark}